 issuers of securities and their agents;

-your cash management account trustee;
+our bank and your bank, or cash management account trustee;

 debt collectors and/or credit reference agencies;

 professional advisers, including our auditors;

 third-party providers (such as insurance and mortgage brokers);